 Today, Fenwick Island State Park invites visitors to enjoy 344 acres of peaceful ocean and bay shoreline.
 Naturally, swimming and sunbathing are popular activities on the ocean side of the park.
 The white sand beaches gradually slope into the Atlantic, creating a broad swimming area.
 Lifeguards patrol the swimming beach daily from Memorial Day weekend through Labor Day, 9am to5pm.
 One of the newest features at the park is the modern bathhouse, which offers convenient showers and changing rooms, a gift shop, and a snack food concession.
 During the summer months, umbrellas, chairs, and rafts may be rented on the beach.

 Surfers can catch the big waves at Fenwick Island, too, as the park has one of the few beaches in Delaware with a designated surfing area.
 The ocean beaches are also a favorite spot for surf fishing.
 Three dune crossings provide fishing access for vehicles with the proper permit to drive onto the beach.
 Surf fishing vehicle permits may be purchased at the bathhouse gift shop during the summer, or at the nearby park office at Delaware Seashore State Park.
+Get all your vacation planning information for Fenwick Island here and visit this ideal beach destination.

 Cape Henlopen State Park